21+ Famous Buildings and Monuments Influenced by Roman Architecture

 In 1902, President Theodore Roosevelt began a major renovation, including the construction of the West Wing.
 Roosevelt’s successor, President William Howard Taft, had the Oval Office constructed within an enlarged office wing.

 Less than fifty years later, the White House was showing signs of serious structural weakness.
 President Harry S. Truman began a renovation of the building in which everything but the outer walls were dismantled.
-The reconstruction was overseen by architect Lorenzo Winslow, was completed in 1952.
+The reconstruction was overseen by architect Lorenzo Winslow, and was completed in 1952.

 22. Union Station, Washington D.C.